devicetree-org/lopper/README-architecture.txt

   - finalization / output

-    Once all operations have been exected against a tree, some common finalization / resize and other sanity checks are executed against the tree.
+    Once all operations have been executed against a tree, some common finalization / resize and other sanity checks are executed against the tree.
     If inconsistencies or other errors are detected, the user is notified and lopper exits.